April 1977

 Setting: Spromberg Canyon

-Starting & Ending Point: Spromberg Canyon Road near Spromberg Creek Bridge
+Starting Point for Approach: Spromberg Canyon Road near Spromberg Creek Bridge (Elev.
+1400 feet)

-Route 2: South Face—East Edge / Standard Route (one pitch)
+Route 2: South Face—East Edge aka Standard Route (one pitch of sport & trad climbing)

 On a sunny Spring day in 1977, Craig and I set out to climb Chumstick Snag, a striking fin of sandstone located in the Chumstick–Swakane Mountains near Leavenworth.
 We drove up Chumstick Highway, turned off on Spromberg Canyon Road for about ½ mile, and parked near the Spromberg Creek Bridge.
 From there, we set off on foot, heading up Spromberg Canyon and working onto the ridge west of the creek.
 We didn’t know exactly where Chumstick Snag would be, but once we gained the ridge crest, it came into view quite dramatically.
 Wow!